Top U.S. fuel pipeline operator pushes to recover from cyberattack | Headlines

 DarkSide is known for deploying ransomware and extorting victims while avoiding targets in post-Soviet states.
 Ransomware is a type of malware designed to lock down systems by encrypting data and demanding payment to regain access.
 Cybersecurity firm FireEye has also been brought in to respond to the attack, according to the two industry sources.
 FireEye declined to comment.

-Colonial said late on Saturday it was working with a "leading, third-party cybersecurity firm," but did not name the firm.
+Colonial has said it was working with a "leading, third-party cybersecurity firm," but did not name the firm.
 Bloomberg News, citing people familiar with the matter, reported late on Saturday that the hackers are part of DarkSide and took nearly 100 gigabytes of data out of Colonial's network on Thursday ahead of the pipeline shutdown.

-Colonial did not immediately reply to an email from Reuters seeking comment outside usual U.S. business hours.
-BIDEN BRIEFED ON THE INCIDENT
+Messages left with the DarkSide hackers were not immediately returned.
+The group's dark web site where hackers regularly post data about victims made no reference to Colonial Pipeline.
+BIDEN BRIEFED ON HACK

-President Joe Biden was briefed on the incident on Saturday morning, a White House spokesperson said, adding that the government was working to try to help the company restore operations and prevent supply disruptions.
+President Joe Biden was briefed on the cyberattack on Saturday morning, the White House said, adding that the government was working to try to help the company restore operations and prevent supply disruptions.
 Another fuel pipeline serving the same regions carries a third of what Colonial does.
 Any prolonged outage would require tankers to transport fuels from the U.S. Gulf Coast to East Coast ports.

 The privately held, Georgia-based company is owned by CDPQ Colonial Partners L.P., IFM (US) Colonial Pipeline 2 LLC, KKR-Keats Pipeline Investors L.P., Koch Capital Investments Company LLC and Shell Midstream Operating LLC.
 Gasoline futures and diesel futures on the New York Mercantile Exchange rose on Friday after the outage was reported.
 In previous Colonial outages, retail prices have risen substantially, if briefly.